PaloAltoNetworks/oci-palo-alto-networks/nlb-use-case/README.md

 # Network Load Balancer Sandwich Topology - Reference Architecture

 We are using hub-and-spoke architecture (often called as star topology) and flexible network load balancer with Palo Alto Networks VM Sereis Firewall.
 This architecture has a central component (the hub) that's connected to multiple networks around it, like a spoke.
-We are using Palo Alto Networks VM series firewall BOYL Listing from OCI Marketplace.
+We are using Palo Alto Networks VM series firewall BOYL Listing from OCI Marketplace..

 For details of the architecture, see [_Set up a hub-and-spoke network topology_](https://docs.oracle.com/en/solutions/hub-spoke-network/index.html).